JamieBort/Learning-Directory/Git/licensing/README.md

 ## Purpose

-To house info licensing Git repos.
+To house info on Git repo licenses.

 ## Directories and Files